 When I got my first kids' cookbook at the age of about 8 for Christmas I found a recipe for Potatoes Anna.

-At the time I had never heard of this dish, I only knew that any recipe that shared my name and contained potatoes MUST be delicious!
+At that time I had never heard of this dish, I only knew that any recipe that shared my name and contained potatoes MUST be delicious!

 The method for making this incredible potato cake originated with the French and is easy but a tad bit time consuming.